Team

 Albert Hewson

-BSc, APM, Six Sigma, MBA candidate | Operations & Project Management
+BSc, APM, Six Sigma, MBA | Operations & Project Management

 Often behind the scenes, Albert leads the business operations and project management, ensuring seamless delivery of our projects.